 The accelerator pump's purpose is to make up for the lag in fuel delivery to enable the engine speed to increase in response to throttle opening.
 Differences in vehicle weight, transmissions, and rear axle ratios affect the amount of fuel and the delivery rate that should be provided by the accelerator pump.
 This may necessitate the customizing of your accelerator pump to your vehicle and its use.

-NOTE: The old saying "if a little is good, a lot is better" does not apply to the proper tuning of the accelerator pump.
-Your car's performance can be just as bad if it receives "too much fuel too soon" as if it receives "too little fuel too late."
+NOTE: The old saying, "if a little is good, a lot is better", does not apply to the proper tuning of the accelerator pump.
+Your car's performance can be just as bad if it receives "too much fuel, too soon" as if it receives "too little fuel, too late."

-Two factors that affect the accelerator pump's delivery is the pump cam and the pump shooter (discharge nozzle).
-The pump cam determines the total volume of fuel and affects delivery rate; the pump shooter affects delivery rate and helps determine the duration of the shot.
+Two factors that affect the accelerator pump's delivery are the pump cam and the pump shooter (discharge nozzle).
+The pump cam determines the total volume of fuel and affects delivery rate.
+The pump shooter affects delivery rate and helps determine the duration of the shot.

-In general, the #1 locations on the pump cams provide a moderate initial delivery and have a greater final delivered volume.
-The #2 locations on the pump cams provide a greater initial delivery and have a lesser total delivered volume.
-The pump shooters have a number stamped on their casting which designates the shooter size in thousandths of an inch, i.e., a #25 shooter has a .025" discharge orifice.
+The pump cams (purchased separately) have two operating locations each.
+This provides for several distinct delivery rates.
+In general, the #1 locations on the pump cams provide moderate initial delivery with greater final delivered volume.
+The #2 locations on the pump cams provide greater initial delivery with a lesser total delivered volume.
+The pump shooters have a number stamped on their casting that designates the shooter size in thousandths of an inch, i.e., a #25 shooter has a .025" discharge orifice.
 The smaller diameter nozzles lengthen the pump shot duration and are used with heavier vehicles or with vehicles equipped with lower numerical rear axle ratios.
-Larger diameter nozzles (.035 - .037) shorten the pump shot duration, but deliver a greater initial volume of fuel.
+Larger diameter nozzles (.035-.037) shorten the pump shot duration, but deliver a greater initial volume of fuel.
 These sizes should be used on applications where engine speed will increase rapidly (vehicles with good power-to-weight ratios).
-Best acceleration is achieved when the accelerator pump delivers the lean best power air/fuel ratio to the engine; not when the maximum volume of fuel is supplied.
+Best acceleration is achieved when the accelerator pump delivers the lean, best power, air/fuel ratio to the engine, not when the maximum volume of fuel is supplied.